 About ‘winners’, Ad Age released Geico’s US measured media spending for 2016: $1.4 Billion.
 Doing some rough math – that’s $1.4B to acquire an additional one million policyholders, which comes out to $1,400 to acquire one (possibly soon-to-be-angry) customer.
 File under ‘Perspective’.
 That being said, aspirants, such as Metromile and Lemonade, are attracting a fraction of policyholders on a fraction of a budget.
 Why?
 Because policyholders shop.
 It’s what they do.
 Unfortunately, to us marketers, insurance is as rational a purchase as can be, and often the purchase, or lack of, boils down to awareness, followed by one’s perception for consumer surplus for the given line of business.
 Using digital to ease the process of purchasing coverage is easy, but using digital to educate on coverage is hard.
 Which brings me back to digital insurance managers.
 Educating on insurance post-purchase is the equivalent of test-takers huddling around the water cooler exchanging answers.
 Not me.
 I walk away.
 Which brings me to my last rational point.

 Digital pundits with a love for people will rationalize the use of independent agents with ‘it’s a relationship-business’ followed by ‘advocacy’.
-And yet, insurance = contract = law, and law is a precise endeavor.
-Which is precisely why, when education and transparency go up, advocacy goes down and so will the need for insurance agents.
+And yet, insurance = contract = law, and the law is a precise endeavor.
+This is precisely why, when education and transparency go up, advocacy goes down and so will the need for insurance agents.
 However, just like the future isn’t evenly distributed, digital coupled with coverage clarity isn’t evenly distributed across products, or across players.
 So what does the future hold?
-A lot less players yet just as much people indifferent to insurance.
+A lot fewer players yet just as many people indifferent to insurance.
 Because as the saying goes…”the opposite of love is not hate, it’s indifference” – Elie Wiesel, who passed away exactly 366 days ago.
 RIP.

 I never said I love insurance,